Quansight/Quansight-website/apps/labs/posts/polars-plugins-lets-make-them-easier-to-use.md

 This was **it**, _the game was on!_ But wait, no...
 I don't know how to do that...
 I actually have no clue!

 Those were my thoughts, initially.
 I believed the same limitations I had before the internship began were also present here, but that was not entirely true.
-After all, I did the tutorial, I played with some examples, and I even managed to "explain" ChatGPT a broader context of plugins, allowing it to give me some useful suggestions besides its usual hallucinations.
+After all, I did the tutorial, I played with some examples, and I even managed to "explain" to ChatGPT a broader context of plugins, allowing it to give me some useful suggestions besides its usual hallucinations.
 I could at least _try_ something.
 Fast forward... a day?
 Two?
 It was done - for real.
 I couldn't believe myself.

 You see, Conway's Game of Life is a cellular automaton which beautifully displays emergent behavior.